Wildlife tourism is a

 Every year, millions of people travel the world to get their fix of the cute, the cuddly, and the charismatic.
 We take our families to zoos, ride on the back of elephants, visit dolphin shows at aquariums, and watch animals perform tricks at circuses.

 Aaron Gekoski is an internationally acclaimed photojournalist who has spent more than a decade documenting human-animal conflict.
-Over recent years he’s turned his lens on the Wildlife Tourism industry; a mission that’s taken him to dozens of countries.
+Over recent years he’s turned his lens on the Wildlife Tourism industry.

 But it was a trip to Vietnam that changed everything.
 At an amusement park in Ho Chi Minh, he spent time with a large male orangutan.
 Kept in a 4x5m enclosure, the orangutan had little more than two boulders for stimulation, no trees to climb, no place to escape the glare of visitors.